© Crown copyright 2018

 Likewise, all other EU legislation relevant to patents and supplementary protection certificates will be kept in UK law.
 This will ensure UK law continues to work in respect of biotechnology patents and applications, compulsory licensing arrangements, and exceptions from infringement for the testing of pharmaceutical products.
 Issues relating to the unitary patent are covered elsewhere in this notice.

-Any existing rights and licences in force in the UK will remain in force after March 2019.
+Any existing rights and licences in force in the UK will remain in force after the UK leaves the EU.
 For UK, EU and third country businesses there will be no significant change to the legal requirements or the application processes.
 In particular, pending applications for patents and for supplementary protection certificates will continue to be assessed on the same basis, and new applications can continue to be filed.
 If legal proceedings involving these rights or licences are underway, they will continue unaffected.

 The supplementary protection certificate regime in the UK will continue to operate as before for UK, EU and third country businesses.